What Is the Simbans PicassoTab?

-The Simbans PicassoTab 10 Inch Drawing Tablet and Stylus Pen is a budget drawing tablet that is ideal for kids and adults.
-It comes with Autodesk Sketchbook and Artflow: Paint Draw Sketchbook installed.
-You can also install other drawing programs if they are compatible.
-It's a barebones tablet.
-There aren't a lot of extra things installed.
+The Simbans PicassoTab 10-Inch Drawing Tablet and Stylus Pen is a budget drawing tablet with several pros and cons.
+It comes with Autodesk Sketchbook and Artflow: Paint Draw Sketchbook installed, but other drawing programs can be installed if they are compatible.
+It's a barebones tablet without a lot of extra features.
 As an example, mine only came with one wallpaper.
-Of course, you can download any image and turn it into a wallpaper.
+Of course, any image can be downloaded and used as wallpaper.

-According to Simbans, the PicassoTab "has 1024 Levels of Pressure Sensitivity which will allow you to create different strokes" and palm rejection.
+According to Simbans, the PicassoTab is the "Best Gift for Beginner Graphic Artist."
+It "has 1024 Levels of Pressure Sensitivity which will allow you to create different strokes" and palm rejection.
 The great thing about this tablet is that it comes with a case and pen, so out of the box, it's ready to use.
 And "you may also download other pen-friendly apps for note-taking."

-Because the PicassoTab uses the Android Operation System (OS), you can also use it as a regular tablet.
+Because the PicassoTab uses the Android Operation System (OS), it can be used as a regular tablet.
 You can download apps from the Google Play Store, watch movies, send emails, and check social media.
 It doesn't have the best processor, so expect some latency, especially when watching videos.
 It comes with a 32GB disk drive and 2GB RAM.
-You can get additional space by adding a 128 GB micro-SD card.
+You can get additional space by adding a 128 GB microSD card.

-The current model uses the Android 9 Pie OS.
-According to Simbans, "games like Angry Bird, Minecraft, Sims, and Candy Crush all run smoothly on the tablet with exceptional sound quality."
+According to Simbans, "Games like Angry Bird, Minecraft, Sims, and Candy Crush all run smoothly on the tablet with exceptional sound quality."

-For $229.95, the price as I write this, the Simbans PicassoTab has a lot of features.
+For $229.95, the price at the time of writing, the Simbans PicassoTab has a lot of features.
 It's ideal for children and adults who draw as a hobby.
 Casual and aspiring artists can enjoy drawing digitally without a high price tag.
 Compare to the price of an iPad with an Apple Pencil.
 The pencil alone costs $129.
 And you have to spend at least $800 to get an iPad that will work with it.